Skip to main content

 Does better gum health protect your heart?

-The link between oral health and heart health may seem an unlikely one.
-But proper care for your teeth and gums may help lower your risk for developing heart disease.
+Proper care for the teeth and gums may help lower the risk for developing heart disease.

 To continue reading this article, you must log in.